Trey Mancini Player Props: Cubs vs. Nationals

-The Chicago Cubs, including Trey Mancini (.250 slugging percentage in past 10 games, including zero home run), battle starter MacKenzie Gore and the Washington Nationals at Wrigley Field, Monday at 8:05 PM ET.
+The Chicago Cubs, including Trey Mancini (.269 slugging percentage in past 10 games, including zero homers), battle starter Patrick Corbin and the Washington Nationals at Wrigley Field, Tuesday at 8:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Red Sox.
+He had a one-hit showing in his previous game (1-for-3) against the Nationals.

 Trey Mancini Game Info & Props vs. the Nationals